LibraryCarpentry/lc-shell/_episodes/06-free-text.md

 to prepare and pull apart texts to demonstrate some of the potential applications of the Unix shell.
 And where commands we've learnt about are used, I've left some of the figuring out to do to you - so please refer to your notes if you get stuck!

-Before going any further, speak to the person next to you and choose which type of text you'd like to work on together.
+Before going any further, **type in the Zoom chat** the name(s) of a couple of people in the class you want to work with and choose which type of text you'd like to work on together.
+We will eventually put you out into a breakout room.
 You have three options:

 - An example of hand transcribed text: *Gulliver's Travels* (1735)
 - An example of text captured by an optical character recognition process: *General Report on the Physiography of Maryland.
 A dissertation, etc. (Reprinted from Report of Maryland State Weather Service.)
 [With maps and illustrations.]* 1898 (from [https://doi.org/10.21250/db12](https://doi.org/10.21250/db12))